 Emma Williams All Committees - appointed September 2014

-Camilla Alton Family Services Committee - appointed March 2017
+Camilla Alton Family and Extended Services Committee - appointed March 2017

 Gemma Seakins Teaching, Learning and SEND Committee - appointed June 2017

-Sarah Stearns - Family Services Committee - appointed June 2015
+Sarah Stearns - Family and Extended Services Committee - appointed June 2015

 Ed Mcrandal Finance Premises and Personnel Committee – appointed June 2016

-Dan Price - Vice-Chair - Family Services and Teaching, Learning and SEND Committee - appointed November 2016
+Dan Price - Vice-Chair of Governors and Chair - Family and Extended Services Committee - appointed November 2016

 Local Authority Governor

 Fiona Coombe Chair of Governors and Chair - Finance Premises and Personnel Committee - appointed November 2017

 Aisling Boland Teaching, Learning and SEND Committee - appointed March 2017